Azure-Samples/active-directory-xamarin-demo-tdlr/README.md

 Note: if you can't find the TDLR; web app in this menu, read the above section.
 You'll first need to spin up your own instance of the tdlr; web service, or sign up for ours.

+### Modify the regisration of the tdlr; web app

+In order for the Xamarin app to work across many tenants, you will need to explicitly bind the client app registration in Azure AD with the registration for the web API.
+You can do so by adding the "Client ID" of the Xamarin app, to the manifest of the web app.

+Note: if you are using our instance of the tdlr; service, you can skip this section.
+But remember you will have to perform the workaround described above for every tenant which you want to use to sign into the app.

+1. Retrieve the application manifest file for the tdlr; web app you registered
+    2. returning to the tdlr; web app application page in the Azure portal
+    3. click the "Manage Manifest" option at the bottom of the page, and select "Download Manifest"
+    4. save the manifest and open it for editing

+2. In the manifest, locate the `knownClientApplications` array property, and add the Client ID for your Xamarin app as an element.
+Your code should look like the following after you're done:
+    `"knownClientApplications": ["94da0930-763f-45c7-8d26-04d5938baab2"]`
+3. Save the tdlr; web app manifest back to your Azure AD tenant by
+    4. returning to the tdlr; application page in the Azure portal
+    5. click the "Manage Manifest" option at the bottom of the page, and select "Upload Manifest"
+    6. browse to the text file you updated in step 2 and upload it

 ### Download the code

 Now you can [download this repo as a zip](https://github.com/AzureADSamples/azureroadshow-xamarin/archive/master.zip) or clone it to your local machine: